Improve your kilometre split with this 8-week training plan.

-To increase your speed, Danny has designed an eight-week program that focuses on improving your one-mile split — which introduces a fun bit of runners' jargon.
-Let's be clear about this: Improving your mile split is not just an issue of running a faster mile.
+To increase your speed, Danny has designed an eight-week program that focuses on improving your one-kilometre split — which introduces a fun bit of runners' jargon.
+Let's be clear about this: Improving your kilometre split is not just an issue of running a faster kilometre.
 In the running world, "splits" refer to sections of a run that are all a specific distance.
-So, in this case, a mile split would divide a longer run into mile-long chunks.
+So, in this case, a kilometre split would divide a longer run into kilometre-long chunks.
 Monitoring the time it takes to run these splits is a great way to control your pace and effort throughout a long run or even a race.

 Before you get started

 Before you tackle this kilometre split training plan, there are some things you should keep in mind.
 First, this schedule will ask you to run four days each week, with time for rest in between some of the more challenging workouts.
 While you might need to move some specific days around, it's best not to mess with the rest days too much.
 These days are vital so that your body can fully recover and perform its best for each workout.